IhorVolkov/Forms/README.md

 Code - Issues - Pull requests ...   click onto link "Setting" - there is find string "Git Hub Pages" and than in the post "Source" - choose from dropdown menu "None"  - "master branch" (this is would be a permission for opening your adding file into website GitHub)

-3)Into search field in the browser enter next link: https://ihorvolkov.github.io/Forms/forms.html
+3)Into search field in the browser enter next link: https://ihorvolkov.github.io/Forms/forms.html (real example which helps you open your file on the website GitHUB)

 4) Where "ihorvolkov" - is your name of your account in a GitHub
 5) github.io/Forms/forms.html  - where /Forms/ - your named new one repository
 6) github.io/Forms/forms.html  - where forms.html - is your html file name